Metrication opposition

 The spread of metrication around the world in the last two centuries has been met with both support and opposition.

 Metrication

-All countries except Liberia have adopted the Metric System as their primary system of measurement, although Liberia has seen some introduction of metric units.
 The United States of America officially accepted the Metric System in 1878 but United States customary units remain ubiquitous outside the science and technology sector.
 The metric system has been largely adopted in Canada and Ireland, and partially adopted in the United Kingdom and Hong Kong, without having fully displaced imperial units from all areas of life.
 In other Anglophone countries such as Australia, Singapore and New Zealand, imperial units have been formally deprecated and are no longer officially sanctioned for use.

 Technical arguments

 Natural evolution and human scale

 One argument used by opponents of the metric system is that traditional systems of measurement were developed organically from actual use.
 Early measures were human in scale, intuitive, and imprecise, as illustrated by still-current expressions such as a stone's throw, within earshot, a cartload or a handful.
 These measurements' developers, living and working in an era before modern science, gave fundamental priority to ease of learning and use; moreover, the variation permissible within these measurements allowed them to be relational and commensurable: a request for a judgment of measure allowed for a variety of answers, depending on context.
 In parts of Malaysia, villagers asked the distance to the next village were likely to respond with three rice cookings; an approximation of the time it would take to travel there on foot.
 Everyone is assumed to know both how long it takes to cook rice, and how fast a person walks.
 Nominally standard units were also subject to contextual variations.
 The aune, a French ell used for measuring cloth, depended on the sort of cloth being measured, taking price and scarcity into account: an aune of silk was shorter than an aune of linen.

 Nowadays most non-metric units are standardised to fixed values, which eliminates the disadvantage of imprecision while retaining the advantage of human scale.
 For example, the advocacy group British Weights and Measures Association has argued that metrication led to greater complexity for consumers accustomed to imperial units because, unlike the ounce, a single gram is too small a measurement in everyday life.